ayush4460/CKEditor-Image-Upload/README.md

 ## Description

 Enhance your CKEditor5 experience with seamless image uploading!
 This feature allows users to effortlessly upload and embed images directly within the editor.
 With server-side support, images are securely stored, assigned unique filenames, and efficiently displayed in your content.
-Simplify the process of adding visuals to your content with this user-friendly and powerful image upload functionality.
+Simplify the process of adding visuals to your content with this user-friendly and powerful image upload functionality

 ## Key Features